amiabix/zisk/book/getting_started/build-and-prove.md

 - Input data is prepared and validated
 - Sufficient computational resources are available

+**What to expect:**
+- Proof generation is computationally intensive and will take 1-3 minutes for this simple program
+- Memory usage: ~25GB RAM required
+- You'll see progress logs as the proof generates

 ### Step 1: Constraint Verification

 Before generating a proof (which can take some time), you can verify that all constraints are satisfied: